• ABRA

 • Delorean

-Delorean have stuck together.
-They started the band as teenagers in the Basque Country town of Zarautz in Spain, informed by a love of hi-hat-frenzied dance music, then moved to Barcelona, where they fully embraced carefree Mediterranean club music on their celebrated 2010 LP, Subiza.
-After touring heavily in support of Subiza the band built their own studio in their adopted hometown of Barcelona – looking for a semblance of normalcy to record their follow-up, Apar.
-However, a failed relationship, a national financial crisis and an embrace of a more sophisticated relationship to sound recording and songwriting push the stories and dynamics of this album to a deeper more complex place.
-Lead singer, lyricist and bassist Ekhi Lopeteg calls Apar simply their “big production album”, but through his articulate lens, the record’s emotional undercurrent, and the band’s mastery of luxurious, coast-of-Spain beats, Apar is something altogether more illuminating.
+Delorean started as teenagers in the Basque Country town of Zarautz in Spain, informed by a love of hi-hat-frenzied dance music, then moved to Barcelona, where they fully embraced carefree Mediterranean club music on their celebrated 2010 LP, Subiza.
+After touring heavily, the band built their own studio, looking for a semblance of normalcy to record their follow-up: Apar.
+However, a failed relationship, a national financial crisis, and an embrace of a more sophisticated relationship push the dynamics of this album to a more complex place.
+When the band – Ekhi Lopetegi (lead singer/lyricist/bassist), Guillermo Astrain (guitar), Unai Lazcano (keyboards) and Igor Escudeo (drums) – settled back home in Barcelona, it should be no surprise they set out to make their lives as normal as possible.
+The album’s story of the impermanence of love undergoes a subtle torque, so the record can also be seen to examine the changing nature of not just love, but hope.
+Like abiding lovers, people persevere and stand firm while something they thought was strong and true erodes around them.

 • DJ Spoko

-Bacardi House has been fermenting for a decade.
+Bacardi House had been fermenting for a decade.
 For three years in the early 2000s, DJ Spoko traveled 40 miles south to Soweto, where he studied sound engineering in the studio of Nozinja, creator of the hyper-speed, hip-shaking Shangaan Electro style.
-After, when Spoko built his own studio back home, he took a producer named DJ Mujava under his wing, leading to Spoko’s great but uncredited triumph, as the percussion mastermind behind Mujava’s Bacardi House indebted “Township Funk.”
+After Spoko built his own studio back home, he took a producer named DJ Mujava under his wing, leading to Spoko’s great but uncredited triumph, as the percussion mastermind behind Mujava’s Bacardi House indebted “Township Funk.”
 His sound consumed the township, passed around on numerous full-length cassette releases with names like Grave Yard Session, The All C’Ing I, and Tombs & Graves.
-On Ghost Town, Spoko pushes that sound’s simple yet ear-worming “space” synths, raw kicks and punishing military snares even further.
+Spoko pushes the sound’s ear-worming “space” synths, raw kicks, and punishing military snares even further.
+Ghost Town is party music, sure, but there’s a stern and harsh reality, too, addressing the warnings of forefathers, the violence of township life, and the rural world Spoko left behind.

 • E.VAX